Ben Skowronek: Professional career

+Los Angeles Rams

+2021 season

-Skowronek was drafted by the Los Angeles Rams in the seventh round, 249th overall, of the 2021 NFL Draft.
+Skowronek was drafted by the Los Angeles Rams in the seventh round, 249th overall, of the 2021 NFL draft.
 On May 16, 2021, he signed his four-year rookie contract with Los Angeles.
 As a rookie, he appeared in 14 games and had one start.
 He finished with 11 receptions for 133 receiving yards.
-In Super Bowl LVI, Skowronek had two receptions for 12 yards in the 23-20 victory against the Cincinnati Bengals.
+In Super Bowl LVI, Skowronek had two receptions for 12 yards in the 23–20 victory against the Cincinnati Bengals.

-In his second season in the NFL in 2022, Rams head coach Sean McVay began using Skowronek as a fullback in addition to his role as a wide receiver.
+2022 season

 In a Week 6 win against the Carolina Panthers, Skowronek had a 19-yard reception lining up as at fullback.
 In that game, Skowronek also had a 17-yard rushing touchdown, which was also the first touchdown of his career.
-In a 17-16 win over the Las Vegas Raiders in Week 14, Skowronek led the Rams with seven catches and 89 receiving yards.
+Skowronek would continue to play fullback throughout the 2022 season.
+In a 17–16 win over the Las Vegas Raiders in Week 14, Skowronek led the Rams with seven catches and 89 receiving yards.
 In the 2022 season, he appeared in 14 games, of which he started 11.
 He finished with 39 receptions for 376 receiving yards and one rushing touchdown.

+2023 season

+During the 2023 season Skowronek continued his hybrid wide receiver/fullback role from the 2022 season.
+He played in 17 games and logged 8 receptions on 12 targets for 66 yards and 2 rushing attempts for 9 yards.
+He also recorded 13 tackles on special teams.

+Houston Texans

+On May 9, 2024, the Rams traded Skowronek and a seventh-round pick to the Houston Texans in exchange for a sixth-round pick.
+He was waived on August 27.

+Pittsburgh Steelers

+2024 season

+On August 29, 2024, Skowronek was signed to the Pittsburgh Steelers practice squad.
+He was signed to the active roster on September 17, but placed on injured reserve the following day.
+He was active for the November 10 game against the Washington Commanders and recovered a fumbled punt.

+Skowronek recorded 5 receptions on 5 targets for 69 yards, along with recording 2 fumble recoveries and 7 special teams tackles.
+In addition to playing wide receiver, Skowronek also played fullback, H-Back, and tight end.
+Steelers offensive coordinator Arthur Smith would frequently have Skowronek move around the offense by using pre-snap motion.

+2025 season

+On March 13, 2025, Skowronek re-signed with the Steelers.
+In the Steelers' season opener against the New York Jets, Skowronek caught the team's first touchdown pass of the season from Aaron Rodgers.
+In that same game, he recovered a fumble which led to a Calvin Austin touchdown two plays later to give the Steelers the lead late in the game.